Human rights in Turkey: Disabled citizens

 The UN Convention on the Rights of Persons with Disabilities was signed by the Turkish Republic on 30 March 2007.
 The convention was discussed in TBMM (Turkish Grand National Assembly) on 8 May 2008 and it was ratified on 3 December 2008.
 In July 2005 Law 5378 on Disabled People was enacted.

 In one particular case, an advocacy group for people with mental disabilities called Mental Disability Rights International criticized the treatment of the mentally ill in a report called "Behind Closed Doors: Human Rights Abuses in the Psychiatric Facilities, Orphanages and Rehabilitation Centers of Turkey".
 As a result of this criticism, Turkey's largest psychiatric hospital, the Bakırköy Psychiatric Hospital in Istanbul, abolished the use of "unmodified" ECT procedures.

 Racism

-Analysts pointed (in 2010) to racism and hate speech on the rise in Turkey, including against Armenians and against Jews.
+Analysts pointed (in 2010) to discrimination and hate speech on the rise in Turkey, including against Christians and against Jews.
 The report says "If one goes through the press in Turkey, one would easily find cases of racism and hate speech, particularly in response to the deplorable carnage and suffering in Gaza.
 These are the cases in which there is no longer a distinction between criticizing and condemning Israel's acts and placing Jews on the firing line."